SMHC Welcomes Four New Members to the Board of Trustees

 Southern Maine Health Care (SMHC) announced that four new members have joined its Board of Trustees.
 At their September meeting, the SMHC Board voted unanimously to accept the nominations of Cynthia Hall Domine; Philip Kowash, MD; John Mills and Thomas Zuke, CPA.

 "SMHC’s new trustees have an incredible depth of experience," said SMHC President and CEO Ed McGeachey.
 "Delivering health care has become increasingly complex, and having a strong board to help guide and advise the organization is imperative.
-I am pleased to welcome Cynthia Hall Domine, Dr. Philip Kowash, John Mills and Thomas Zuke to the board and the contributions they will make as we work to fulfill our health care mission."
+I am pleased to welcome Cynthia Hall Domine, Dr. Philip Kowash, John Mills and Thomas Zuke to the board and the contributions they will make as we work to fulfil our healthcare mission."

 Cynthia Hall Domine is president of Synchronicity, a boutique licensing agency.
 During her nearly 30-year career, Domine has closed over 750 deals in categories ranging from toys to video.
 Nationally known brands she has worked with include Nintendo of America, The World Wrestling Federation, Treasure Trolls, The Incredible Crash Dummies and Tootsie Roll Industries.
 She is a former member and officer of the Licensing Industry Merchandisers’ Association.
 Domine completed her MBA at University of Pennsylvania’s Wharton School and earned her undergraduate degree from Cornell University.
 She lives in Kennebunkport.